 2. Gingko and Ginseng

-Gingko and Ginseng are herbs that stimulate brain activity in a similar way to ADD and ADHD medications without subjecting your child to the side effects.
+Gingko and Ginseng are herbs people use to help improve memory and mental sharpness.
+These herbs stimulate brain activity in a similar way to ADD and ADHD medications.
+However, they do so without subjecting your child to the side effects.
 Not only are children and adults less distracted after eating these herbs, but they’re also less impulsive.
 These supplements have been shown to help children with attention deficit disorder between the ages of three and 17.

 4. Vitamin B

+Studies show that children with ADD/ADHD tend to have low levels of Vitamin B, even though they are eating a balanced diet.
 Children who had a regular intake of Vitamin B saw an improvement in their IQ scores (by more than 15 points!).
-Those who consumed Vitamin B-6, in particular, experienced increased levels of dopamine, a natural chemical in the brain that promotes alertness.
-Children with ADD and ADHD who take this vitamin will be more equipped to listen to their teachers, mentors, and parents.
+Those who consumed Vitamin B-6 experienced increased levels of dopamine, a natural chemical in the brain that promotes alertness.
+Children with ADD and ADHD who take this vitamin will be more likely to listen to their teachers, mentors, and parents.

 - Dairy Products